lexingxie/cmLab/content/post/ai_cars.md

 <!-- s -->
 There is hope that this will happen more proactively than the Road Traffic Act of 1934.
 <!-- s -->
-Let's do better than merely reacting to record number of accidents!
+Let's do better than merely reacting to a record number of accidents!

 #### 3. Peripheral components and eras of evolution